OxyHQ/.github/profile/README.md

-# Kaana: The Company Creating a Better World Through Connections and Technology 👥🌐🌍
+# Oxy: The Company Creating a Better World Through Connections and Technology

-At Kaana, we believe that technology can empower individuals and communities to make a positive impact on the world.
+At Oxy, we believe that technology can empower individuals and communities to make a positive impact on the world.
 Our mission is to remove barriers and make the online world more inclusive for everyone.

 ## Our Values 💫